evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4135_permissioning.md

 ## Distributed File System Encryption
 ### Envelopes
-As basically all data, which can be described as 'content', are stored via the hybrid storage approach, the main part of data are stored in the distributed file system.
-These data are encrypted and stored in so called 'envelopes', which are a container for the data itself and contain enough information for the API to determine which key to use for decryption and where to retrieve the key from.
+As basically all data, which can be described as 'content', is stored via the hybrid storage approach, the main part of data are stored in the distributed file system.
+This data is encrypted and stored in so called 'envelopes', which are a containers for the data itself and contain enough information for the API to determine which key to use for decryption and where to retrieve the key from.

 [![envelope](/docs/4000_developers/4100_concepts/img/envelope.png){:max-width="50%"}](/docs/4000_developers/4100_concepts/img/envelope.png)